About NorthLink WA

 NorthLink WA is being built in three sections – southern, central and northern.

-- Southern Section: Guildford Road to Reid Highway construction is underway and due for completion early 2018
+- Southern Section: Guildford Road to Reid Highway construction is complete.

-- Central Section: Reid Highway to Ellenbrook construction is underway and due for completion mid-2019
+- Central Section: Reid Highway to Ellenbrook construction is complete.

-- Northern Section: Ellenbrook to Muchea construction will soon be underway and is due for completion late-2019
+- Northern Section: Ellenbrook to Muchea construction is complete.

 What benefits will it bring?

 NorthLink WA has a long term vision to cater for the expected traffic volumes of a future Perth population of 3.5 million.
 There is limited opportunity for further upgrades to the existing Great Northern Highway, where growing traffic volumes are impacting on the community.
 Commuters, tourists, freight and other road users use this route to travel between Perth and the State’s north.

 Tonkin Highway has been upgraded to a freeway-standard, free-flowing link from Collier Road to Reid Highway.
 This will improve amenity in local communities by attracting vehicles away from local roads.